 Networking is like a mini-Toastmasters meeting.
 It begins with a few Table Topics, leading into deeper conversations.
 Usually, the person with the most compelling story, explained with relatable clarity, wins the audience’s favor.

 The next time you attend an in-person or online networking event, go with the same mindset you take to a Toastmasters meeting.
 You’ll feel more comfortable, you’ll be more talkative, and you’ll connect well with the new people you meet.

 Need some extra motivation for networking?
 Watch this video to learn how members are creating stronger connections with others through the Strategic Relationships path in Pathways.

 Victor David is Immediate Past President of the City Tattersalls Toastmasters Club in Sydney, Australia, where he works for the government as a senior communications advisor.
-He is founder of The Networking Experience, a platform that trains professionals in networking skills.
-Contact him at firstname.lastname@example.org.
+He is founder of aixplainer.com, a platform that helps people to understand AI better.
+Contact him at email@example.com.